 The following information has been furnished by CIFGNA for use in this Official Statement.
-Reference is made to Appendix V for a specimen of CIFGNA's policy.
+No representation is made by the Authority or the Underwriters as to the accuracy or completeness of this information.

-The Insurer and the Financial Guaranty Insurance Policy.
+CIFGNA and the CIFGNA Insurance Policy.
 CIFGNA is a monoline financial guaranty insurance company incorporated under the laws of the State of New York, with its principal place of business in New York City.

 The claims-paying ability (also referred to as its financial strength) of CIFGNA is rated "AAA" by Fitch, "Aaa" by Moody's, and "AAA" by Standard and Poor's, the highest rating assigned by each such rating agency.
 Each rating of CIFGNA should be evaluated independently.
 The ratings reflect the respective rating agency's current assessment of the creditworthiness of CIFGNA and its ability to pay claims on its policies of insurance based upon, among other factors, the adequacy of the net worth maintenance and reinsurance agreements provided by CIFG described below under "Capitalization."
 Any further explanation as to the significance of the above ratings may be obtained only from the applicable rating agency.
 The above ratings are not recommendations to buy, sell or hold the CIFGNA Insured Bonds, and such ratings may be subject to revision or withdrawal at any time by the rating agencies.
 Any downward revision or withdrawal of any of the above ratings may have an adverse effect on the market price of the CIFGNA Insured Bonds.
-CIFGNA does not guaranty the market price of the CIFGNA Insured Bonds nor does it guaranty that the ratings on the CIFGNA Insured Bonds will not be revised or withdrawn.
+CIFGNA does not guarantee the market price of the CIFGNA Insured Bonds nor does it guaranty that the ratings on the CIFGNA Insured Bonds will not be revised or withdrawn.